Income Tax in Spain in 2025: The Essential Guide

 For those employed by Spanish resident companies, the employer is required to withhold an amount of your taxable income to essentially pre-pay your tax returns.
 The deductions from your paycheck are an estimate of what will be paid at the end of the tax year.
 Authorities will then deduct these amounts from your final tax bill and refund any excess amounts paid.

-In addition, tax residents of Spain are also obligated to declare any assets held outside of the country through the Modelo 720.
+In addition, tax residents of Spain must declare any assets held outside of the country through the Modelo 720.
 This includes bank accounts in your name (or that you manage), insurance, real estate, and more.

 Tax in Spain for non-residents